 It's great for reference, which is very useful to help make any animal drawing 'believable'.
 I sketched various key poses from Clare Turlay Newberry's wonderful observational drawings, to create this crib sheet to work from:

-Using these sketches as a starting point, I then simplified some features and exaggerated others, to turn fairly realistic drawings into something more suitable for a picture book character.
+Using these sketches as a starting point, I then simplified some features and exaggerated others, to turn fairly realistic cat drawings into something more suitable for a picture book character.

-I talk a bit more about this process, and show step-by-step how I draw a cat, in this short film, which you might find helpful if you are learning to draw cats:
+I also demonstrate step-by-step how I draw a cat in this next film, which you might find helpful if you are trying to improve your character drawing:

-Clare Turlay Newberry's poses in Bears on the Stairs.
+I ended up using quite a few of Clare Turlay Newberry's poses to help me illustrate my picture book Bears on the Stairs.
 Here's one drawing, finished in pastels, adapted from the standard sitting poses.
+Often the alterations are quite subtle: enlarging the head and eyes is always important.

 Regular readers to this blog will know that cats have been both an inspiration and a bit of a nightmare in the studio.
-Have you read my stories about the two different flying cats?
+Have you read my stories about the two different flying cats

-For instance, this is one of him trying to put Smudge to bed in the kitchen.
-She was a very grumpy cat, who would much rather have come upstairs to bed with us...
+As you can probably tell, she was a very grumpy cat, who would much rather have come upstairs to bed with us...

 8 comments: